 The following represents an outline of the fundamental building blocks of a population health program and presents a recommended approach to staging the transition from a sickness-based to a chronic disease/health-based business model.

-1. Align with key strategic partners and stakeholders
+I. Align with key strategic partners and stakeholders

-The foundation of any population health program is to create strategic alliances with all major caregivers and stakeholders through the creation of "at-risk" contracts with all major players.
+The foundation of any population health program is to create strategic alliances with all major care givers and stakeholders through the creation of “at-risk” contracts will all major players.
 This begins with the physician staff as physicians and advanced practice practitioners must provide, lead and oversee all healthcare services.
 Alignment must also extend to: nursing homes, home healthcare, long term care facilities, skilled nursing facilities, telehealth platforms and any organization or service that has a significant impact on the delivery of healthcare services to a defined population.
 At-risk contracts ensure that all parties share the same clinical and business goals/objectives and can work together to ensure optimum outcomes.